hempflinga/beef/t.md

 5. FAMILY HISTORY DETAILS
-    1. Which ISLAND in the Philippines are you from?(ie. Luzon, Visayas, Mindanao)
+    1. Which ISLAND in the Philippines are you from?(ie. Luzon, Visayas, Mindanao) -N/A
     2. Which PROVINCE & CITY in the Philippines are you from?
+      -N/A
     3. Which FILIPINO DIALECT/s do you or your family speak?
+      -Grandparents spoke Ilocano
     4. Where in the Philippines did your ancestors originally come from and which dialect did they speak?
+      -Grandparents both came from Luzon.
+My grandfather grew up in Tarlac and my grandmother grew up in La Union.
+My grandfather fought in World War II and they moved to America and started a family.
     5. What did your ancestors do for a living?
     6. Which particular Philippine TRIBE does your family belong or closely linked to?
     7. Other relevant info: